matter-labs/zksync-withdrawal-finalizer/doc/finalization.md

    ```

 4. For each of the returned events start building a finalization batch in `WithdrawalsAccumulator`
-   by calling `finalize_withdrawal_params` and adding returned parameters to accumulator as
+   and adding returned parameters to accumulator as
    done in the previous version of the finalizer.

 5. As before at each newly added withdrawal to accumulator check if the batch is ready to be finalized